11roxanne/Sales_Performance_Analysis/README.md

 # Sales Performance_Analysis

 This project involves analyzing sales data using SQL Server (SQL Express) and Power BI Desktop.
-The project includes updating and cleaning the Data Warehouse data, preparing it for export, and creating a comprehensive dashboard in Power BI based on business requirements and user stories.
+The project includes updating and cleaning the data, preparing it for export, and creating a comprehensive dashboard in Power BI based on business requirements and user stories.

 # Technical Tools Used